Sidney Powell: Georgia

 Batten dismissed the case in a ruling from the bench on December 7.
 The judge ruled that the plaintiffs did not have legal standing to bring the case, filed the case too late (as the Dominion machines were adopted months earlier), and filed the case in the wrong venue, the appropriate venue being a state court.
 Batten also stated that the relief sought by Powell was impossible to grant.
 The plaintiffs filed an appeal (Case No. 20-14579) of Batten's decision in the U.S. Court of Appeals for the Eleventh Circuit on December 8.
 Powell also appealed the decision to the U.S. Supreme Court, which denied a motion to expedite the case.
 She dropped the lawsuit on January 19, 2021, one day before Biden's inauguration.

-In August 2022, Fulton County District Attorney Fani Willis sought to have Powell testify before a special grand jury seated for the investigation into possible illegal election interference.
-Powell was involved in arranging for the collection of data from election systems and voting machines at the county’s elections office in rural Coffee County in January 2021.
+In August 2022, Fulton County district attorney Fani Willis sought to have Powell testify before a special grand jury seated for the investigation into possible illegal election interference.
+Powell was involved in arranging for the collection of data from election systems and voting machines at the county's elections office in rural Coffee County in January 2021.

+On October 19, 2023, Powell pleaded guilty to six misdemeanor charges for her role in the attempt by the former president and his allies to alter the outcome of the election in the State of Georgia and other states.
+She was sentenced to serve six years' probation (one year for each charge) and pay a $6,000 fine, and agreed to testify against the other defendants.

+On October 31, 2023, the Georgia secretary of state's chief operating officer, Gabriel Sterling, displayed the final payment check from Powell at a press conference where he said that the check represented an admission that Powell's claims against Georgia's voting machines were false.
+He said, "If you didn't believe the three recounts, if you didn't believe the investigations, if you didn't believe the court cases, this check shows you she says, yes, I lied."